yangoliver/yangoliver.github.io/_posts/2015/2015-07-29-net-write-latency.md

 I told him to capture the packets by the tools like tcpdump to confirm his suspects.
 For network write system call, 2ms latency might not be quite bad.

+## 2. Analysis

-### Why do I think 2ms write system call latency is not bad?
+Why do I think 2ms write system call latency is not bad?

 Because it is quite possible that write system call could be returned at millisecond level, but packet got sent out at microsecond level.